cvelascoiv/skourse-react-1/README.md

 ## About the application

 Demo application for Skourse lecture Introduction to React.

 ## How to run the application

+1. `clone repo`
-1. `npm install`
+2. `npm install`
-2. `npm start`
+3. `npm start`

+## Features

+-List Posts from latest
+-Initial Display of 10 Posts
+-Can toggle to view more or view less posts
+-Can add Post
+-Can toggle post visibility
+-Can like Post

 ## TODO:

-Create a button that will add a new post object to the posts state every time the button is pressed.

-Extras:

-1. Design your application
-2. Use `input` to dynamically add user inputted content and name on the post
-3. Add the base application (demo) as a commit and push it to master then branching out to another branch when doing this activity considering it as a new feature to be added to the app.
+-Use additional react hooks
+-Component/Function to Edit Own Post -Component/Function to view and unhide Post -Component/Function to add avatar
+-Component/Function to unlike post
+-add Nav section for design